 Requirements: Burette, weight box, titration flask, measuring flask (250 ml), graduated cylinder (100 ml), glazed tile, bleaching Powder, glass wool, 10% KI solution, Sodium thiosulfate solution (0.1 N Na2S2O3), starch solution, Glass wool, different water samples

 Theory: Drinking water is most commonly purified using bleaching powder or sodium hypochlorite.
-5 drops of bleaching powder is added to 2 litres of water.
+5 drops of bleaching powder are added to 2 litres of water.
 The water is kept for 30 minutes to allow the chemical to disinfect the water, thereby making it fit to drink.
 Bleaching powder has fewer health risks as compared to other chemicals.

 2. Surface chemistry of colloidal solutions